 SELECT /*+ USE_DAS(t1) */ * FROM t1 WHERE column1 > 100;

-The NO_USE_DAS hint instructs the optimizer not to use DAS when processing queries for the specified table.
-Its reverse operation is USE_DAS.
+The NO_USE_DAS hint instructs the optimizer to not use DAS when processing queries on the specified table.
+Its opposite is the USE_DAS hint.

 Syntax